Computing Balanced Solutions for Large International Kidney Exchange Schemes When Cycle Length Is Unbounded: Simulations

-{\bf Simulation Results for ${\mathbf{\ell=\infty}}$ and Comparison with ${\mathbf{\ell=2}}$.} In Figure~\ref{fig:absolutedeviations} we display our main results.
-In this figure, we compare different solutions concepts under different scenarios for $\ell=\infty$.
-The figure also shows the effects of weakly and strongly close solutions and the credit system.
-As solution concepts have different complexities, we believe such a comparison might be helpful for policy makers for choosing a solution concept and scenario.
-As expected, using an arbitrary maximum cycle packing in each round makes the kidney exchange scheme significantly more unbalanced, with average total relative deviations over 4\% for all initial allocations~$y$.
-The effect of both selecting a strongly close solution (to ensure being close to a target allocation) and using a credit function (for fairness, to keep deviations small) is significant.
+{In this section, we present our simulation results for $\ell=\infty$ and compare these results with the simulation results for $\ell=2$~\cite{BBPY24}.} {We start with Figure~\ref{fig:absolutedeviations}.
+In this figure} we display our main results for {\it equal country sizes}, that is, when all countries are of the same size (see also Section~\ref{s-setup}), {and} we compare {the seven} different solution concepts under {the five} different scenarios for $\ell=\infty$ {with each other}.
+Figure~\ref{fig:absolutedeviations} also shows the effects of weakly and strongly close solutions and the credit system.
+As solution concepts have different complexities, we believe such a comparison might be helpful for policy makers in choosing a specific solution concept and scenario. {Figure~\ref{fig:absolutedeviations}} shows that using an arbitrary maximum cycle packing in each round {indeed} makes the kidney exchange scheme significantly more unbalanced, with average total relative deviations over 4\% for all initial allocations~$y$. {Figure~\ref{fig:absolutedeviations} also shows that t}he effect of both selecting a strongly close solution (to ensure being close to a target allocation) and using a credit function (for fairness, to keep deviations small) is significant. {Finally, we observe that for all solution concepts and all scenarios, the deviations are slowly increasing when the number of countries is increasing.} {However, the rate of increase is slower for strongly close optimal solutions than for weakly close optimal solutions, while the ``starting'' point of the line is lower when credits are employed.}

-The above observations are in line with the results under the setting where $\ell=2$~\cite{BBKP22}.
-However, for $\ell=2$, the effect of using arbitrary optimal solutions is worse, while deviations are smaller than for $\ell=\infty$ when weakly close or strongly close optimal solutions are chosen.
-From Figure~\ref{fig:absolutedeviations} we see that the Shapley value and the Banzhaf value in the \emph{lexmin+c} scenario provide the smallest deviations from the target allocations (just like when $\ell=2$~\cite{BBKP22}).
-However, differences are small and, as mentioned, which solution concept to select is up to the policy makers of the IKEP.
-Moreover, from Figure~\ref{fig:absolutedeviations}, we can also see the benefits of $\ell=\infty$ over $\ell=2$ for the Shapley value.
+The above {conclusions} are in line with the results under the setting where $\ell=2$~\cite{BBPY24}.
+However, for $\ell=2$, the effect of using arbitrary optimal solutions is much worse, while deviations are smaller than for $\ell=\infty$ when weakly close or strongly close optimal solutions are chosen. {In Figure~\ref{fig:absolutedeviations} we illustrated this for the Banzhaf* value.} From Figure~\ref{fig:absolutedeviations} we see that the Banzhaf* value in the \emph{lexmin+c} scenario provide{s} the smallest deviations from the target allocations (as when $\ell=2$~\cite{BBPY24}).
+However, all solution concepts are within 1.52\% (for \emph{lexmin+c}) and, as mentioned, which solution concept to select should be decided by the policy makers of the IKEP.